wazuh/wazuh-documentation/source/cloud-security/amazon/services/prerequisites/considerations.rst

 You can specify the retry configuration in the ``~/.aws/config`` `configuration file <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#using-a-configuration-file>`__.
 The profile section must include the ``max_attempts``, ``retry_mode``, and ``region`` settings.

-It is important to use the same profile as the one you chose as your :ref:`authentication method <authentication_method>`.
-If the authentication method doesn't have a profile, then the ``[default]`` profile must include the configurations.
-In case the system doesn't have this file, the `aws-s3` Wazuh module defines the following values by default:
+It's important to match this profile section with the :ref:`authentication method profile <aws_profile>`.
+If the authentication method lacks a profile, then the ``[default]`` profile section must include the configurations.
+If the configuration file is missing, the `aws-s3` Wazuh module defines the following values by default:

 -  ``retry_mode=standard``
 -  ``max_attempts=10``